 What Causes Snoring?

-Snoring is caused by the partial blockage of airflow through the nose and mouth while you sleep.
+Snoring can be a serious nuisance.
+It is caused by the partial blockage of airflow through the nose and mouth while you sleep.
 The noise caused by snoring is the vibration of throat and mouth tissue as air passes through them in a restricted manner.
 There are several factors that contribute to snoring, see below.

 Sleeping Position